How to find Water in the Wilderness

 Caves and rocky inlets

-Even if the cave isnt very deep they are a great place to look for water, especially if there is moss present on the walls.
-Caves close to the sea often have the most amounts of water and offer a non salted version along the shore.
+Even if the cave isn’t very deep they are a great place to look for water, especially if there is moss present on the walls.
+Caves close to the sea often have the most amounts of water and offer a nonsalted version along the shore.

 Condensation trap

-To make one of these you’ll need some kind of plastic sheeting, even if its just a carrier bag.
-Simply dig a square hole between one and two feet deep, depending on what you have available to dig with, and make sure its about 1 foot across.
-Place a container in the center at the bottom of the hole and spread the plastic sheet over the top, weighing it down with a few stones round the edges.
+To make one of these you’ll need some kind of plastic sheeting, even if it’s just a carrier bag.
+Simply dig a square hole between one and two feet deep, depending on what you have available to dig with, and make sure it’s about 1 foot across.
+Place a container in the center at the bottom of the hole and spread the plastic sheet over the top, weighing it down with a few stones around the edges.
 Place a small stone in the center of the plastic so it creates a dip right above your container.
-These are best left overnight or at least for a few hours since it takes a while for the water to seep out the earth and evaporate.
+These are best left overnight or at least for a few hours since it takes a while for the water to seep out of the earth and evaporate.

 Things to look out for with natural water sources.

-When it comes to natural sources like streams, rivers and lakes they can look deceptively clean.
+When it comes to natural sources like streams, rivers, and lakes they can look deceptively clean.
 The water may look nice and fresh but it could be infested with tiny insect larvae or some kind of bacteria.
 Take the pictures below for example, the one on the left is a small stream that has crystal clear water and looks drinkable.
-The picture on the right is a five-minute walk up stream that reveals how that clean looking water runs straight off a sheep field and is filled with animal waste.
+The picture on the right is a five-minute walk upstream that reveals how that clean-looking water runs straight off a sheep field and is filled with animal waste.

 • If its possible always check where your water comes from.
 It may be tempting to drink right away after coming up to an isolated pond when you feel like you’re dying of thirst, but spending a minute to check just how clean that water is could keep you alive longer than the water itself.